 Next up, I had the fried shrimp noodles.
 These noodles had excellent texture and the shrimp were nice and sweet.

-Imperial Lamian is located 6 W. Hubbard St., just 2 blocks south of the Grand ‘L’ stop, along the CTA Red Line.
+Imperial Lamian is located 6 W. Hubbard St., just 2 blocks south of the Grand ‘L’ stop, on the CTA Red Line.

 Since I was missing the fantastic coffee I had in Barcelona, I decided to head over to Caffe Umbria which pours some of the very best coffee in Chicago.
 They are using a blend of beans from Brazil, Africa and elsewhere.
 It’s a small space with a very European feel.
 There are just a few seats but the coffee and staff are well worth a visit that will transport you.

-Caffe Umbria is located at 346 N. Clark St., just 2 blocks north of the Clark/Lake stop, along the CTA Orange, Brown, Blue, Green Purple and Pink Lines.
-The Grand ‘L’ stop, along the CTA Red Line is just 3 blocks north and 2 blocks east.
+Caffe Umbria is located at 346 N. Clark St., just 2 blocks north of the Clark/Lake stop, on the CTA Orange, Brown, Blue, Green Purple and Pink Lines.
+The Grand ‘L’ stop, on the CTA Red Line, is just 3 blocks north and 2 blocks east.

 Prime & Provisions is located at 222 N. LaSalle.
 Take the CTA Brown or Purple line to the Merchandise Mart ‘L’ stop and walk 1 block east and 2 blocks south.

 I said it before and I’ll say it again.
 Tapas Valencia, a Spanish restaurant, is THE BEST food destination in the Chicago’s South Loop.
 Period.
 I wish there were many more spots like this one in this neighborhood.
 It is not only a delicious, family-run establishment but it has been turning out consistently great food since it opened over 6 years ago.
 I stopped by recently to have dinner and a cocktail one Friday night.

 I had the grilled pork tenderloin with caramelized onions and lemon marjoram sauce over crostini.
 Fantastic!